 When you leave the hospital, your incision will look like it’s healed on the outside, but it won’t be healed on the inside.

-- Don’t lift anything heavier than 5 pounds (2.3 kilograms) for at least 8 weeks after your surgery.
+• Don’t lift anything heavier than 5 pounds (2.3 kilograms) for at least 8 weeks after your surgery.
+Check with your doctor before you do any heavy lifting.

-- Ask your healthcare provider before starting strenuous exercises (such as jogging and tennis).
+• Ask your doctor or nurse before starting strenuous exercises, such as jogging and tennis.

 Doing aerobic exercise, such as walking and stair climbing, will help you gain strength and feel better.
 You can walk outside or indoors at your local mall or shopping center.
 Gradually increase the distance you walk.
 Climb stairs slowly, resting or stopping as needed.
 You can also keep doing your coughing and deep breathing exercises and using your incentive spirometer.